 This crockpot burrito bowl recipe made with quinoa instead of white rice is all about the garnishes.
 Pile on sour cream, green onions, hot sauce, and avocado.
 It's a one-pot, one bowl meal that's perfect for family dinners (and really good leftover the next day for lunch).

 - 1 14.5 ounce can diced/pureed tomatoes

 - 3 garlic cloves, chopped

 - 2 teaspoons chili powder

 - 1 bell pepper, finely chopped or thinly sliced

 - 1 15-ounce can pinto beans or black beans, drained and rinsed

 - 2 cups grated cheddar cheese

-- In a slow cooker, combine chicken, broth, tomatoes, onion, garlic, chili powder, garlic powder, coriander, cumin, and salt.
-Cook chicken on low 3 hours.
+- In a slow cooker, combine chicken, broth, tomatoes, onion, garlic, chili powder, garlic powder, coriander, and salt.
+Cook chicken on high 3 hours.